-Ahrefs was the first SEO tool I ever used, way back in 2015 when I was just starting out.
+Ahrefs was the very first SEO tool I ever used.
+That was way back in 2015, when I was just starting out in digital marketing.
+Over the years, they’ve added many new features, but honestly, the overall design hasn’t changed much.

-Lately, I’ve noticed some issues with the Ahrefs data.
-For example, Ahrefs often shows much higher organic traffic than what I actually see in Google Search Console and Google Analytics.
-Also, tools like Semrush pick up keyword ranking position changes faster.
+There’s also an issue with the Ahrefs data that I don’t see many people talking about: Ahrefs shows much higher organic traffic numbers than what I see in Google Search Console or Google Analytics.

 So, if you’re looking for the best Ahrefs alternatives that are affordable and offer solid data, I’ve got a few great options to share, the ones I’ve actually used myself.